 Tomas has worked as financial manager for Light for the Peoples.
 He has a BA in the Baltics Economic Programme with a focus on Russia and the Baltics.

 “I like to get an insight into many different areas, through my work tasks and the people I meet.
 It’s fun to learn new things all the time”.

-Viktoria is responsible for communication through our communication channels, such as the web, newsletters and social media.
 She also works with press contacts and advocacy in development cooperation issues.
-She is the worker’s representative for SMC.
-Viktoria is also member of the board of CONCORD Sweden, where SMC is one of the members.
+She is the worker’s representative for SMC and also member of the board of CONCORD Sweden, where SMC is one of the members.

 Viktoria is a qualified journalist and social pedagogue and has worked as a reporter and editor for different newspapers and for Hela Människan in Umeå.